kitchanismo/Insurance-Management-System/README.md

 ## Features

-This web app consists of a features/functionalities of a socia media
+This web app consists of a features/functionalities

 - Login and Authorization
 - Client Management